Iran move is meant as a message, a senior Iranian naval official says

 "Freedom of the seas doesn't just apply to fish,"U.S. defense official says

-A senior Iranian naval official says Iran is sending warships toward U.S. maritime borders to send a message, a move a U.S. defense official characterized as an announcement, not a deployment.
+A senior Iranian naval official said Iran is sending warships toward U.S. maritime borders to send a message – a move a U.S. defense official characterized as an announcement, not a deployment.